Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

 \subsection{Prognostic Separability in FMs' Representation Spaces}

-\bl To enable robust unimodal representation learning under the constraints of a limited cohort size, we first extracted imaging-derived features using pretrained foundation models (FMs).
-Specifically, WSI representations are obtained by combining CLAM-based patch aggregation with MI-Zero vision encoders and the TITAN framework~\cite{titan, conch, CLAM}, which outputs $768$ features.
-For CT volumes, the representation are obtained using the 3D ViT-based backbone from Merlin~\cite{MERLIN}, which outputs for each CT a representation token with $2048$ features.
-By leveraging large-scale pretraining, these encoders yield highly generalist representation that could help reduce overfitting (implementation details are reported in Section~\ref{sec:methods}).
-For completeness, tabular variables were included after imputing missing values using median imputation for continuous features and $k$-nearest neighbors for categorical features.
+\bb To enable unimodal representation learning under limited cohort size, we extracted imaging features from pretrained foundation models (FMs).
+For WSI, the multi-instance nature of WSI images requires a two-stage pipeline: patch-level feature extraction followed by aggregation into a single slide-level embedding.
+Therefore, We combined CLAM-based patch aggregation with MI-Zero vision encoders and the TITAN framework~\cite{titan, conch, CLAM}, producing a $768$-dimensional representation.
+For CT volumes, vision transformer based FMs pretrained on large-scale volumetric datasets expose a class token that serves directly as a compressed scan-level embedding, reducing extraction to a single forward pass.
+Selecting among available CT-specific FMs was less immediate, as available FMs for CT differ substantially in pretraining strategy and output dimensionality.
+We therefore conducted a comparative analysis across CT-CLIP~\cite{hamamci2026generalist}, MERLIN~\cite{MERLIN}, and CT-FM~\cite{pai2025vision}; the comparison is detailed in the supplementary material (Section S.3).
+Based on this comparison, we selected CT-FM~\cite{pai2025vision}, which outputs a 512-dimensional token per volume. \bb For completeness, tabular variables were included after imputing missing values using median imputation for continuous features and $k$-nearest neighbors for categorical features.

-Using these unimodal embeddings, we then conducted an exploratory representation analysis to assess whether each modality encodes relevant prognosis signals.
-Figure~\ref{fig:umap_modalities} shows two-dimensional UMAP projections of the unimodal representation spaces.
-Importantly, this analysis is not intended to reflect the time-to-event survival modeling task addressed in this work, but rather to provide a preliminary, mortality-based assessment of prognostic signal.
-Consistent with the cohort characterization in Section~\ref{sec-clinical}, patients are stratified into \textit{Survivors} and \textit{Non-Survivors}, mirroring a uni-variate analysis designed to probe the discriminative capacity of each modality in isolation.

-WSI embeddings in Fig.~\ref{fig:umap_modalities}.a reveal locally coherent substructures, likely reflecting histological tissue organization, without achieving statistically relevant outcome-level separation ($p = 0.2097$).
-The overlap suggests that, although meaningful morphological patterns are encoded, the unsupervised histopathological representations obtained in our framework alone do not linearly discriminate prognostic groups.
-This limitation is plausibly attributable to high intra-class heterogeneity and the relatively small number of available WSIs, which constrains reliable manifold estimation.
-In contrast, CT embeddings in Fig.~\ref{fig:umap_modalities}.b exhibit a clear structural separation between \textit{Survivors} (green) and \textit{Non-Survivors} (red), a pattern supported by a statistically significant group-separation test ($p = 0.0317$).
-This indicates that CT-derived representations capture a strong macroscopic prognostic signal.
-Similarly, the Tabular modality in Figure~\ref{fig:umap_modalities}.c displays high variance and no discernible boundary between outcome groups ($p = 0.2952$).
-The lack of separability in this structured feature space underscores the difficulty of stratifying patients using clinical variables alone.